huttadam/Portfolio/README.md

 ## Purpose of Website

 The purpose of this website is to act as a showcase and introduction of myself.
 Covering my personality, my career and desire to join the industry.
 As importantly, as my introduction, I want to show the design choices, page layout and web-developing techniques used in the portoflio to help attract potential employers.
+This

 ## Functionality / Features